crellison/talks/linux-cpu-scheduling/slides.md

 ---

-This talk is going to give you a mental model of how this scheduler works and how it applies to linux containers and applications
+This talk is going to give you a mental model of how this scheduler works and how it applies to Linux containers and applications

 ---